 What Do The Different Phases of EMDR Therapy Look Like?

-History taking: In the initial phase of EMDR therapy, your therapist will gather detailed information about your social, developmental, emotional, and mental health history, as well as the traumas you’ve experienced.
+History taking: First, your therapist will ask broad questions about your history and the traumas you’ve experienced.
 This step is essential for creating a safe and effective treatment plan.
-If your therapist skips this crucial history-taking phase, it’s important to proceed with caution.
+If your therapist skips this crucial history-taking phase, you may not be getting complete care.

-Preparation and resourcing: During the second phase of EMDR therapy, your therapist will equip you with coping and self-soothing techniques to use during processing.
-They’ll also help you identify positive influences, experiences, and resources that can support your healing.
-This phase may take one session or several, depending on your needs, and it’s a crucial step that should never be overlooked.
+Preparation & resourcing: During the 2nd phase, your EMDR therapist will equip you with coping strategies and ways to self-sooth during trauma processing.
+They’ll also help you identify positive resources, both internal and external, that can support your healing.
+This phase may take one session or many, depending on your needs.
+It’s a crucial step that should never be rushed or overlooked.
+Never skip resourcing!

-Desensitization: The fourth phase is the core of EMDR therapy.
-In this stage, your therapist will guide you in processing specific traumas using bilateral stimulation.
-At Laurel Therapy Collective, we often use tactile stimulation, where you tap your arms alternately, but other methods are available if needed.
-The primary goal of this phase is to alleviate distress, allowing you to recall the trauma without being overwhelmed by negative emotions.
+Desensitization: The fourth phase is the core of EMDR.
+In this stage, your EMDR therapist will guide you in processing specific traumas using bilateral stimulation.
+In our practice, we often use tactile stimulation, where you tap your arms alternately, but other methods are available if needed.
+The primary goal is to slowly eliminate distress, allowing you to recall the trauma without being flooded with intense emotions.

-Installation: In the fifth phase of EMDR therapy, your therapist will work with you to replace negative beliefs stemming from the trauma with empowering, positive beliefs about yourself (e.g., "I am worthy" or "I am not a bad person").
+Installation: In the fifth phase, your EMDR therapist will work with you to replace negative beliefs stemming from the trauma with empowering, positive beliefs about yourself (e.g., "I am worthy" or "I am a good person").

-Body scan: In the sixth phase of EMDR therapy, you’ll tune into your body to identify any lingering physical sensations related to the trauma (e.g., tightness in your chest or tension in your shoulders).
+Body scan: In the sixth phase, you’ll tune into your body to identify any lingering physical sensations related to the trauma like tightness in your chest or shoulders.
+These can be a sign that there’s still something small to process.

-Closure: In the seventh phase of EMDR therapy, your EMDR therapist will work with you to develop a plan for managing any lingering symptoms so that they do not conflict with your daily life.
+Closure: In the seventh phase, your EMDR therapist will work with you to develop a plan to address any lingering symptoms so that they do not conflict with your functioning.
+Not all targets get processed to completion in a single session, so this can look different depending on if you completed a target or not.

-Revaluation: In this last phase of EMDR therapy, you and your EMDR therapist will review your progress and determine if any additional sessions are needed based on your target and goals.
+Revaluation: In this last phase, you and your EMDR therapist will review your progress, check back in on your processed targets, and determine if more sessions are needed based on your target and goals.

 Los Angeles EMDR Therapy Healing Stories